-Top 10 Posts of 2018
+Top 10 Projects of 2018

 We’ll start with the 10th most popular leading to the most popular in a countdown style.

 It is always fun to reach out to other bloggers to share their posts in roundups.
 This post helped me plan the Graduation party and so many ideas can be used for any Graduation from Kindergarten through Grad School!

 You all know I love thrift store shopping and I am thrilled to see you like to see my thrift store projects.
 This is the third year I have done my Top 10 posts and thrift store projects are always in the Top 10.

 Dollar Store projects are also always very popular and this fun Fourth of July Bandana Wreath came in at number 8!
 Love my thrifty readers!

 Like so many of you, I am in love with the show This Is Us.
 Owning a Cricut Explore Air Machine makes it so easy to create t-shirts, pillows and so much more.

 It included photos from each of her four years of College.
 She was also a theatre major, in addition to Psychology, so some of the photos show her in costume.

 I hope to participate in the Spring One Room Challenge in April with a DIY Patio.
 I was not surprised to see this post in the top 10, as farmhouse style continues to be so popular and using vintage ladders is an inexpensive way to get a trendy look.

 The farmhouse popularity continues with this upcycled chicken feeder that was filled with fresh lilacs for a Spring centerpiece idea.
 My Dad raises chickens and has a small farm.

 Just like with the chicken feeder, my Dad came through for me with this tomato cage project.
 He had several old tomato cages and I asked if I could bring one home.

 It is my favorite ever DIY project so it really makes me happy that you like it too!
 After this project I fell in love with paint pouring and just finished two new canvas pieces for my living room.

 Now for the most popular post in 2018!
 Can I get a drumroll please…

 If you are looking for an inexpensive way to makeover outdated furniture, consider painting.
 It has been just about three months since I painted these chairs and I am very happy with how they have held up.

 What I Learned

 Just like in my Top 10 Projects of 2017, thrift store makeovers are the most popular.
 They make up 4 out of the top 10.
 That is great news, because thrift store projects are some of my favorite things to do as well.

 Let me take this opportunity to sincerely thank you for supporting this little blog of mine.
 Being able to share my love of creating with you has been a blessing.
-Wishing you all a very Happy New Year!